RasimAbiyev/RasimAbiyev/README.md

 > _"Coding is just like enjoying, every project is a new quest, and each bug is a perfect fight!"_

 Let’s code, and create something awesome! 😎

+## 🎮 Snake Game
+When I’m not coding, you can find me playing or even building my own **Snake game**!